JavaScript Required

 See the cost clearly, because “outgrown” is usually a platform tax rather than a single breaking point.
 Outgrowing WordPress or Wix doesn’t mean they’re bad platforms.
 It means your business is now paying a platform tax in three place, speed of change, reliability of measurement, and control over performance and security.

 Choose the right foundation for the next stage, because technical integrity is what keeps growth work predictable.
 When the tax is low, you stay put and run it well.
 When the tax is high, you rebuild on infrastructure that matches your growth plan.
-That usually looks like a modern front end, a CMS that fits your content model, and integrations designed as first class systems.
+That usually looks like a modern front end built with React, a CMS like Contentful or Strapi that fits your content model, and integrations designed as first class systems.
 Less patchwork.
 More technical integrity.
 Better discoverability because the machine readable layer is intentional, not accidental.

 If you’re seeing three or more of these signs, it’s rebuild time